 30. Feed your soul with a visit to the Limerick City Gallery of Art to contemplate works by Jack B Yeats and Sir John Lavery.

-So there you have it… start your free adventures in Ireland this summer.
+So there you have it… start your free adventures in Ireland on your next vacation.
 How many will you tick off the list?